Skip to main content

 All-Hazard Assessments

-Upon request, the UNO Department of Public Safety will do all-hazards assessments of offices, classrooms, and work areas on university property.
+Upon request, the University of Nebraska Police and Public Safety Department, will do all-hazards assessments of offices, classrooms, and work areas on university property.
 This assessment addresses threats that have the greatest risk in this area, and the unique advantages and disadvantages of the areas that are evaluated.

 Mitigation